PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 ## Duplication Bugs

-Paper patches TNT, carpet, rail and gravity block (sand, gravel, etc.) duplication bugs.
-These bugs are not intended and are patched to prevent abuse.

 Because TNT duping is considered a form of automated mining and not a resource dupe, we have provided an option to restore it.
 This, undesirably, also re-enables carpet and rail duping, which normally we would not provide a config for, but it's the same bug for those, so we have no choice.
 However, the config option is as follows: